 These little tips will help you create any full-length photo composition.

 Playing with Hair

-If they are long and beautiful, it is a sin not to use it.
+If hairs are long and beautiful, it is a sin not to use them.
 Curls look very bright in photographs.
 Try to take them off in motion with sharp turns of the head, lifting, simply throwing them to the side with your hands.
-On gentle and romantic photos, touch the curls more, focusing on windiness and lightness.
+In gentle and romantic photos, touch the curls more, focusing on windiness and lightness.